andersonhdb/Server-Side-Scripting/wk10Assignment/README.md

 this is a test application of two validator APIs: 'superstruct' and 'yup'

 # Running The Application:
-navigat to the application folde on the terminal.
+navigate to the application folder on the terminal.
 type:
 ```shell
 now && now alias
 ```
-if this does not work you'll need to type the two commands onde after the othder:
+if this does not work you'll need to type the two commands one after the other:
 ```shell
 now
 ```